Gifted and Talented Education (GATE)

 -

-Are you looking to get connected with other GATE families and involved in GATE in CVUSD?
+Would you like to connect with other GATE families and get involved in GATE activities and events in CVUSD?

 Learn More About GATE: